-CATMA collects your annotations in a text-specific Markup Collection.
-This collection also records the corresponding Tag Type information.
+CATMA collects your annotations in a text-specific Annotation Collection.
+This collection also records the corresponding Tag information.

-The Tag Types that you use when annotating a text serve a dual purpose.
+The Tags that you use when annotating a text serve a dual purpose.
 On the one hand, they are labels that allow you to specify the meaning or the function of a specific text segment.
 However, taken in their entirety they also present us with a systematic vocabulary that allows us to build a model of a given text.
-Let’s consider our example sentence again – here it is already depicted as it would look like in CATMA after having been annotated with the Tagger:
+Let’s consider our example sentence again – here it is already depicted as it would look like in CATMA after having been annotated in Annotate:

 Snoopy had lunch, and Tigger had breakfast.

-To build (hopefully more profound) models of texts, CATMA offers freely creatable Tag Types, suitable to apply individually chosen analytical categories to your text.
-Every Tag Type has a name and a color, and it can have an unlimited number of likewise freely definable Properties.
-Tag Types are allowed to express hierarchical relationships, which helps to model extensive multi-layer analytic categories and apply them to the text.
+To build (hopefully more profound) models of texts, CATMA offers freely creatable Tags, suitable to apply individually chosen analytical categories to your text.
+Every Tag has a name and a color, and it can have an unlimited number of likewise freely definable Properties.
+Tags are allowed to express hierarchical relationships, which helps to model extensive multi-layer analytic categories and apply them to the text.
 In CATMA, modeling can be a standalone activity, but it can also be part of the typical annotation and analysis work cycle, taking full advantage of the “manipulability that a computational representation provides” (McCarty 2004).